Do Go On - 532 - Dashcon Failure

 What?

-This is of course, after a mind, he was about DashCon.
+This is, of course, after a money was about DashCon.

 Yes.